anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 Port BDF information need to be provided for each port on server, it will be used to identify the logical port name after OS is installed.

+Multiple entries are expected, 1 instance for each port, BDF info for all server SKU should be included.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | SKU | String | Yes | SKU of server |